SakthiKishore/Inventory-Management/README.md

 A warehouse management application for small businesses and factories.
-It used a MySQL database for the backend and the frontend was written using PHP.
+It uses a MySQL database for the backend and the frontend is written using PHP.